Merlin (console): Overview

 The music machine game functions as a musical instrument; in this mode, each key is assigned a musical note, and sequences of notes can be recorded and played back.
 This makes Merlin one of the earliest digital sequencers as well as an early consumer-level electronic synthesizer.

 In 1978, Merlin appeared with Milton Bradley's Simon on the cover of the Christmas issue of Newsweek and the October issue of Boston.

+Merlin was Parker Brothers's most successful product in terms of units and revenue until Frogger in 1982.
 The Toy Manufacturers of America named Merlin the best selling toy and game item (SKU) in America in 1980 with 2.2 million sold.

 In its lifetime, it sold more than 5 million units.

 Merlin: The 10th Quest

 In 1995, Parker Brothers redesigned Merlin, including making it a one-player game with more challenges called Merlin: the 10th Quest.
 The premise of Merlin was still the same, but for each game completed, an icon was displayed on the screen showing proof of victory.
 Instead of the six games from the original, there were nine games: